 Millions of Americans are diagnosed with concussions each year.
 If you or your child suffers a concussion, it is essential to your physical and legal recoveries to understand more about this common type of traumatic brain injury.
+Here's how a Kentucky concussion lawyer can help you recover the damages you've suffered.

 Concussions Are a Type of Brain Injury